kingsdigitallab/alice-thornton/frontend/edition/bibliography/index.md

 Jones, Henry. *A Remonstrance of Divers Remarkeable Passages Concerning the Church and Kingdome of Ireland*.
 London: Godfrey Emerson and William Bladon, 1642.

 *Journal of the House of Lords*, vol. 8, 1645–1647.
 London: His Majesty's Stationary Office, 1767–1830.

-Holme, Randle. *The Academy of Armory, or a Storehouse of Armory & Blazon*, vol. 3.
-Chester: s.n., 1688. cited in Raymond A. Anselment, *My First Booke of My Life: Alice Thornton*.

 Hobbes, Thomas. *The Questions Concerning Liberty, Necessity, and Chance* […].
 London, Andrew Crook, 1656.